MY PLAN: Leave for first leg of trip to Wisconsin at 8 am. Stay on the road until we are past Chicago.

 I say to the kids, “it will rain at the most inconvenient time.”
 They ignored my prediction.

-Flash forward to when DH pulls into the driveway with the rental.
-It is an SUV, thanks to a free upgrade!
-I wasn’t sure if this was worth my sanity(spoiler alert: it was).
+When my husband pulls into the driveway with the rental, I was excited to see that it was n SUV.
+“Free upgrade,” he says.
+I wasn’t sure if this was worth my sanity.
 It’s not raining yet.
 He pulls out one car seat and starts to install it into the rental car.
 It starts to rain.
 Yep.
 That was a really inconvenient time for the rain to start!

 We were fairly refreshed.
-We had breakfast.
-We went swimming.
-We got them in the car for a nap (and also to do some errands and visiting).
+We had breakfast, went swimming, and took the kids in the car for a nap (and also to do some errands and visiting).
 Naps were short, but long enough to keep their moods stable.
 We visited with family and they had a sand pit and digger toy in the backyard.
 The kids loved this!
 If we hadn’t had the option to visit my cousin’s home, we would’ve gone to a park with a playground.

 We were invited to a pizza and beer party that evening.
 It was in a restaurant with nowhere for the kids to play.
 Our kids were starting to meltdown.
 The other little kids were melting down.
 We left pretty early and headed back to the hotel.
-My mom and sister were also scheduled to arrive later in the evening.
-I was excited and wanted to be at the hotel when they arrived.
+My mom and sister were also scheduled to arrive later in the evening and I wanted to be there for them.
+I was excited!
 It was also an excellent way to get the 2 year old on my back, so we could “go see grandma when she gets here,” while also calming her down for sleep.
 Actually, I think the carrier helped prevent a pre-bedtime meltdown for both of us.

 My extended family members ended up taking over the lobby to chat and drink that evening.
 I still had the two year old on my back.
 She was so tired and nothing was working to get her to sleep.
 We tried hallways, our room, and even outside.

 “I want to go to grandma’s room,” she peeped.
 That’s exactly what we did.
 It was dark.
 It was quiet.
-It was 90 seconds and she was asleep.
+Only 90 seconds later and she was asleep.
 My husband and son were in our room, so I was able to lay her down and go back to the lobby and enjoy some conversation with my family!

 As far as traveling goes, this wasn’t an exploration mission.
 We went to Wisconsin solely for a family wedding.
 I had visited 20 years prior and remembered it to be a beautiful place.
 I wanted to explore and also visit with the family that was gathered.
 There were more expectations placed upon us, in that regard.
 Exploration was very limited due to our obligations.